 If you need an easy way to reference billing codes try bookmarking our searchable databases:

-Physician Advice to Improve Teamwork & Workplace Productivity
+Teamwork & Workplace Productivity Tips

 As you transition into your role in independent practice, you’ll either be in charge of a team or working closely with one, so it’s important to get started off on the right foot.
 Having a positive work atmosphere is essential in order to thrive and have a successful first year.
-Below are the best teamwork and workplace productivity tips to improve your overall working environment and organization:

-- Make sure you have good office policy, one that patients can understand and easily follow or read while in the waiting room.
-Start using a “reason for visit” or simple “questionnaire” form with a quick checklist that patients can fill out when they arrive.This way both doctors and staff can quickly see the reason for their visit and whether certain forms, notes or prescription refills need to be given; rather than have the patient request these things when you are heading out the door at the end of the visit.Dr.
-Yuchen Wu (General Practice) recommends keeping a clear poster for non-insured services, both in the waiting area and exam rooms, to educate patients (sick notes, letters, forms etc.) “This is going to save you time explaining such costs to patients.”
+- Physicians we spoke with, especially those in clinic environments, spoke about the importance of having a good office policy, one that patients can understand and easily follow or read while in the waiting room.
+Start using a “reason for visit” or simple “questionnaire” form with a quick checklist that patients can fill out when they arrive.
+This way both doctors and staff can quickly see the reason for their visit and whether certain forms, notes or prescription refills need to be given; rather than have the patient request these things when you are heading out the door at the end of the visit.

 Dr. Eric Cadesky (GP) reminds us “You have trained too long and worked too hard to spend time doing things you don't like that others can do.”

-“Creating solid relationships and having open and frequent communication with GP and specialist colleagues has a direct effect on how effectively you provide care to your patients, and therefore, productivity.
-When we create a culture whereby we are interdependent and feel obligated to support each other, it makes us as individuals and the entire system run more effectively. ”
+- “Creating solid relationships and having open and frequent communication with GP and specialist colleagues has a direct effect on how effectively you provide care to your patients, and therefore, productivity.
+When we create a culture whereby we are interdependent and feel obligated to support each other, it makes us as individuals and the entbire system run more effectively. ”

-There was also a lot of physician advice around joining a network, study club or suggest meeting with colleagues outside of work once a month.
+Dr. Deborah Hocking (GP) - There was also a lot of physician advice around joining a network, study club or suggest meeting with colleagues outside of work once a month.
 Making sure you have someone, or a group of people, to bounce ideas off or discuss challenging cases is a crucial step in productivity as it increases accountability and motivation.
 Studies have shown that people are more likely to do something if they have someone to share or report back to.

 The Takeaway: